Skip to main content

 Frequently Asked Questions

-FIRST SEACOAST BANK has a Bank Health Score of A (87/100).
+First Seacoast Bank has a Bank Health Score of A (87/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 14.51%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST SEACOAST BANK holds $602M in total assets and $471M in total deposits.
-It is located in DOVER, NEW HAMPSHIRE (FDIC Certificate #29744).
+First Seacoast Bank holds $602M in total assets and $471M in total deposits.
+It is headquartered in Dover, New Hampshire (FDIC Certificate #29744).

-FIRST SEACOAST BANK has a Tier 1 capital ratio of 14.51%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.03%, and the return on assets is 0.46%.
+First Seacoast Bank has a Tier 1 capital ratio of 14.51%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.03%, and the return on assets is 0.46%.

 Yes.
-FIRST SEACOAST BANK is FDIC-insured (Certificate #29744).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Seacoast Bank is FDIC-insured (Certificate #29744).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: